 Unlike years past, when Algerian irregular migrants were overwhelmingly young men with limited education, over the past year significant numbers of educated youth, women, and families with young children have also made the journey.
 In December, two toddlers and an 11-year-old girl were pulled from a sinking boat off western Algeria.
 Others have not been so lucky: at least 119 died in 2018, and another 96 remain missing.

 This outflow of Algerians is a rebuke of the current situation which many find untenable.
-The country’s leadership is overwhelming old.
+The country’s leadership is generally old.
 The population is overwhelmingly young.
 A human rights activist from eastern Algeria explained: ‘Not one of our leaders lives in our era, and they want us to live in a bygone era.’

 Political discourse based on independence-era successes or protection from the violent threats of the 1990s civil war is far less likely to maintain the legitimacy of the semi-autocratic regime today than in the past.